Southern question: First Republic

-The contemporary south
+Contemporary south

-During this period, a partial consolidation of the public debt accumulated by previous administrations was undertaken, accompanied by a reduction and rationalization of public spending.
+During this period, a partial consolidation of the public debt accumulated by previous administrations was undertaken, accompanied by a reduction and rationalisation of public spending.
 The European Union partially accompanies this process by financing entrepreneurial projects of a social, ecological or cultural nature, but these initiatives are not of such a nature as to create self-financing mechanisms, and the benefits derived are very small.
-In this respect, Abruzzo, unlike all the other regions of the south, has been excluded from the so-called Objective 1, which has now expired.
+In this respect, Abruzzo, unlike all the other regions of the south, was excluded from the Objective 1, which subsequently expired.

-As a result of the abolition of the Cassa per il Mezzogiorno, the south currently benefits from Invitalia - Agenzia nazionale per l'attrazione degli investimenti e lo sviluppo d'impresa S.p.A. and sometimes from tax breaks for hiring young people, through rebates, bonuses and deductions to encourage employment in companies located in southern Italy.
+As a result of the abolition of the Cassa per il Mezzogiorno, the south benefits from Invitalia and sometimes from tax breaks for hiring young people, through rebates, bonuses and deductions to encourage employment in companies located in southern Italy.
 The Svimez and Formez institutes also exist to follow issues related to the south of Italy.

-In absolute terms, the economic situation of the south has undoubtedly improved over the past sixty years; in relative terms, however, the gap with the north has drastically increased since the 1970s.
+In absolute terms, the economic situation of the south has undoubtedly improved over the past sixty years; in relative terms, the gap with the north drastically increased since the 1970s.

-Studies from the January 2020 Eurispes report show how, from 2000 to 2007, the eight southern regions occupy the lowest places in the ranking by distribution of public spending.
-On the other hand, all the northern Italian regions have been showered by the State with an amount of annual expenditure significantly higher than the national average.
+Studies from the January 2020 Eurispes report show how, from 2000 to 2007, the eight southern regions occupied the lowest places in the ranking by distribution of public spending.
+On the other hand, all the northern Italian regions have been showered by the state with an amount of annual expenditure significantly higher than the national average.
 If, from the total public expenditure, one considers the share that the south should have received each year as a percentage of its population, it emerges that, in total, from 2000 to 2017, the corresponding sum subtracted from it amounts to more than 840 billion euros net (on average, about 46.7 billion euros per year).

-Even today, various structural problems continue to hamper the region's chances for economic progress: the lack of infrastructure, the presence of a banking system that is not very attentive to the needs of the territory (the old large southern banks have been gradually incorporated into large northern groups since the 1990s, such as the Banco di Napoli), the delays of an often plethoric public administration, the emigration of many young people who cannot find work because of the limited economic growth, and above all the infiltration of the organized underworld into the political and economic life of the south, a factor that is the main brake on the economic growth of the south.
+Even into the 2020s, various structural problems continue to hamper the region's chances for economic progress: the lack of infrastructure, the presence of a banking system that is not very attentive to the needs of the territory (the old large southern banks have been gradually incorporated into large northern groups since the 1990s, such as the Banco di Napoli), the delays of an often plethoric public administration, the emigration of many young people who cannot find work because of the limited economic growth, and above all the infiltration of the organized underworld into the political and economic life of the south, a factor that is the main brake on the economic growth of the south.